CartoDB/bigmetadata/README.md

 #### Tables

-In bigmetadata's postgres, tables live in a schema that matches their ETL task's module.
-For example, the ETL process for data from the US Bureau of Labor Statistics lives in `tasks.us.bls`, so resulting tables would live in the schema `us.bls`.
-Tables resulting from a task have an underscored version of their class's name, so the `QCEW` task would generate the table `"us.bls".qcew`.
-If parameters were used in running the task, they are appended after, such as `"us.bls".qcew_year_2014_qtr_4`.
+In bigmetadata's postgres, tables live in the `observatory` schema, with an auto-generated hash for the tablename prefixed by `obs` (EG `obs_<hash>`).

-When uploaded to cartodb, these the schema is flattened into the table name, so `"us.bls".qcew_year_2014_qtr_4` would turn into `us_bls_qcew_year_2014_qtr_4`.
+In `obs_table`, the table ID refers back to the task which created that table as well as the parameters called.

 #### Columns

-Columns in postgres should be fully-qualified, like tables, such as `"us.bls.avg_wkly_wage_trade_transportation_and_utilities"`.
-When uploaded to CartoDB, column names are replaced with a simple `colname` from metadata, so the above becomes "simply" `avg_wkly_wage_trade_transportation_and_utilities`.
+Column IDs in metadata are fully-qualified, like tables, such as `us.bls.avg_wkly_wage_trade_transportation_and_utilities`.
+In tables themselves, column names are the `colname` from metadata, so the above would be `avg_wkly_wage_trade_transportation_and_utilities` in an actual table.

 ### Metadata